UnrealzMe/BL3-Tweaks-and-Fixes/README.md

 - Fix DLC2 and DLC4 Enemies not dropping shields.
 - Fix Siren COMs sometimes spawning with a blank part.
 - Droughts Stocked Porta-Potties.
-- Shlooter now always spawns with three passive stat bonuses.
-- Rough Rider now never spawns with "None" parts.
-- Company Man now always spawns with three (non-manufacturer) passive stat bonuses.
 - Allowing the Shooting Star shield to go through the world.

 #### Quest Changes:
 - Bumps up the gifts you get at the end of "Heart of Gold."
 - Buffs up the amount of cash you get from the malfunctioning slot machines during the DLC2 mission "Sisterly Love."
-- Ava's 'Invasion of Privacy' Chest is legendary in addition to The Boo.
+- Ava's 'Invasion of Privacy' chest contains a legendary item in addition to The Boo.
 - Prisa's Pop's loot stash has a guaranteed legendary.
 - Vault of the Serpet ammo crates contain Eridium.
 - Wainwright's chests in Knotty Peak are Jakobs-Only.